The Wise Woman Tradition - Herbal Wisdom

 Herbal medicine is people’s medicine.
 It always has been, and always will be.
 The World Health Organization says that 90 percent of all heath care is done by women in their own homes using simple herbal remedies (2).
 Many modern westernized cultures rely on drugs and are suspicious of herbal medicines.
 While drugs and surgery can be miraculous, I don’t think anyone would disagree that they are overused.

 It bothers me when people said that I do “alternative” medicine.
-Herbs are alternative; they are traditional.
+Herbs are not alternative; they are traditional.
 Herbal medicine is traditional medicine.
 Simple herbal remedies are safe and effective primary medicines and excellent complementary medicines when we must choose drugs or surgery.

 NLJ: Although there is growing acceptance, the medical community is still wary of herbal medicines.
 How safe are herbs?